xinchengcai/arke_application/README.md

 1. In the first runs for both clients, select "My Info" from the main menu to fill the personal information of the users.
 Give different IDs and eth addresses for two users.
 Eth addresses can be selected from the account address provided in the previously setup ganache workspace.
 2. For user1, select "Contact Discovery" from the main menu to add user2 to the contact book.
 For user2, select "Contact Discovery" from the main menu to user1 to the contact book.
 Contact discovery takes a long time even in release mode due to client deserializing setup details such as pp_zk from the server.
 3. After contact discovery finished for both users, for each user, select "Contacts" from the main menu to verify that the discovered user is added to the contact book.
-4. Both users select each other in the contact book to start chatting.
+4. Both users can select each other in the contact book to start chatting or transfering ether.
-5. Type in any message to chat.
-Type 'q' to go back to the contacts book.